Steven L. Snow, MA

 B.A., University of Colorado, Sociology, 2010

 Although originally from Colorado, Jessica now calls Idaho home after moving to the Treasure Valley from Southeast Alaska.
-Jess holds a bachelor’s degree in Sociology and joins the team at CDHH with extensive professional experience in the human services field, specifically working with nonprofit organizations.
+Jess holds a bachelor’s degree in Sociology and joins the team at CDHH with extensive professional experience in the human services field.
 Her position with the Council follows time spent working at Centers for Independent Living in both Alaska and Idaho, focusing on empowering individuals with disabilities to achieve the life of their choosing.

 Before her transition to nonprofit work, Jessica spent a several years interpreting in the Denver area after graduating magna cum laude from FRCC’s Interpreter Preparation Program in 2013.
 Jess is also currently pursuing her national ADA Coordinator certification.
 She is thrilled to combine both of her professional journeys to serve the community here in Idaho and looks forward to continuing her commitment in being an advocate for accessibility and inclusion.

 In her spare time, Jess enjoys adventuring to new places and exploring the outdoors with her husband and two rescue pups.

 B.S., Idaho State University, Sign Language Interpreting, 2021

 Leah first came to Idaho from Alaska as a college student in 2019 and graduated from Idaho State University’s Sign Language Interpreting program in May of 2021.
 Now a licensed interpreter in the State of Idaho, she is currently working toward her national certification.